 - Do you hire camp counselors?

 - Yes we hire seasonal staff for our Summer session to facilitate the program.
-Our counselor positions are filled with local youth workers as well as some of our existing volunteers.
+Our counselor positions are filled with local youth workers as well as some of our existing volunteers or education program participants.